elcolumbio/fastcounting/README.md

 We take a step back and only implement the ground truth.
 And we make it easy for you to ask your own questions.

+# dependencies
+since we just get started we depend on some latest versions.

+redis latest (because we are not using the deprecated hmset, its not part of redis 4.3.1) plotly pandas 1.0

 # What is the minimum viable data and the relations of it?

 **Account** is a collection of related accounting entries